TheDigitalCatOnline/blog_source/pelican/content/clean-architectures-in-python-a-step-by-step-example.markdown

     mock_use_case().execute.return_value = res.ResponseSuccess([])
 ```

-This is, like, beforse, a patch of the use case class that ensures the use case will return a `ResponseSuccess` instance.
+This is, like, before, a patch of the use case class that ensures the use case will return a `ResponseSuccess` instance.

 ``` python
     internal_request_object = mock.Mock()